Clausal — Syntax Design¶

 - X is Y — pure structural unification; neither side is evaluated arithmetically

-Comparison operators (CLP(FD))¶
+Comparison operators (CLP(ℤ))¶

-The comparison operators ==, !=, <, >, <=, >= are CLP(FD) (Constraint Logic Programming over Finite Domains) operators.
+The comparison operators ==, !=, <, >, <=, >= are CLP(ℤ) (Constraint Logic Programming over Integers) operators.
 They post constraints on integer variables rather than performing immediate checks.

-When both sides are ground (no unbound Vars), the operators fall back to direct Python comparison — 3 == 3 is True, 3 < 2 is False — so existing ground arithmetic code works unchanged.
+when both sides are ground (no unbound Vars), the operators fall back to direct Python comparison — 3 == 3 is True, 3 < 2 is False — so existing ground arithmetic code works unchanged.

 - X == 5 narrows X's domain to {5} (and binds it)